Are You Ready For Another Early Mosquito Season In Evansville?

 Whether or not you’re ready for these early spring biters, here they come!
 Here in Evansville, warm weather returns to our landscape as early as mid-April.
 This means that the return of household pests, especially blood-sucking mosquitoes, is close at hand.

-Early mosquitoes can be attributed to the mild winters often experienced in the southern states, allowing bugs to flourish sooner than usual.
+Early mosquitoes in Evansville can be attributed to the mild winters often experienced in the southern states, allowing bugs to flourish sooner than usual.
 Some of the primary elements of a mild winter include:

 - Less sticking snow and ground frost